First Friday Festivals at ArtPark

 More About the RiNo Art District First Friday Festival Series

-For over 20 years, the RiNo Art District has worked to support artists and sustain the creative energy that defines this Denver art district.
-As a nonprofit, these festivals are part of that ongoing effort—creating space for artists to share their work, for small businesses to connect with new audiences, and for the community to come together around creativity.
+For over 20 years, the RiNo Art District has worked to support artists and sustain the creative energy that defines this Denver creative district.
+As a nonprofit arts organization, these festivals are part of that ongoing effort, creating space for artists to share their work, for small businesses to connect with new audiences, and for the community to come together around creativity.

-The First Friday Festival is just one piece of a much bigger picture.
+First Friday Festivals are just one piece of a much bigger picture.
 Beyond the RiNo ArtPark, the district comes alive with open galleries, studio visits, street art, and restaurants joining in with their own First Friday offerings.

 What to Expect